Have you ever had a gallbladder attack?

 At 8 pm repeat 1 Tbsp Epsom salt with a full glass of water.

-At 10 pm – mix and drink quickly, 4 oz. olive oil (where to buy) and 4 oz. lemon juice.
+At 10 pm – mix and drink quickly, 4 oz. olive oil (from my affiliate -where to buy) and 4 oz. lemon juice.

 Go to bed and in the morning you will pass any gallstones you may have.
 I normally have varying sizes of bright green gallstones visible in the toilet.
 The Epsom salt acts as a laxative to quickly remove the gallstones from the intestinal tract.Photo Credit © Depositphotos.com/alila